liutao23/LightStab/README.md

 ## News

 - **[2026-03]** Repository initialized.
-- **[2026-03]** Inference code for online stabilization is available.
+- **[2026-03]** Online stabilization inference code released.
 - **[Coming Soon]** Code cleanup, dataset release, and training scripts.

 ---

 ## Overview

-This repository presents our work:
+This repository hosts our work:

 **No Labels, No Look-Ahead: Unsupervised Online Video Stabilization with Classical Priors**

 We are currently revising and polishing the manuscript.
-The code and datasets will be released soon.
+The code and datasets will be released progressively.

 This work is heavily inspired by [DUTCode](https://github.com/Annbless/DUTCode.git).
 We sincerely thank the original authors for their generous open-source contribution and pay tribute to their excellent work.

-Our work mainly introduces **practical modifications** to support **online video stabilization**, while keeping the spirit of strong prior-based stabilization methods.
+Our method mainly introduces **practical modifications** to support **online video stabilization**, while preserving the strengths of prior-based stabilization frameworks.
 Up to now, we still believe that **DUTCode remains one of the best video stabilization methods**.

 ---